 The design for the precinct also includes:

-- an improved school drop-off and bus zone for Darlington Public School on Golden Grove Street
+- an improved school drop-off and bus zone for Darlington Public School on Golden Grove Street (works completed)

 - improved pedestrian links and ease of access to Darlington Public School

-You can find out more about parking information
+Find out more about parking information

 Improving pedestrian and bicycle links for Darlington